tevass/npm-compat-check/README.md

 pnpm link . -g
 ```

-After linking, you can run the CLI locally with the `compat-check` command.
+After linking, you can run the CLI locally with the `npm-compatible` command.